vpon-data/data-sdk/docs/ios.md

 ## Data SDK Initialization

-Please follow the instructions to initialize Data SDK in the AppDelegae.h
+Initialize Data SDK in the AppDelegae.h as below.

 ### Objective-C